Pull to refresh

 Trump's December 12 phone calls to both prime ministers produced only confusion—Bangkok denied agreeing to any ceasefire while fighting raged on—before intensive ASEAN and Chinese shuttle diplomacy finally secured the December 27 accord.
-Now ASEAN observers patrol key sectors and roughly 200,000 displaced civilians remain in shelters, afraid to return.
-A January 6 mortar incident already tested the truce.
+Now ASEAN observers patrol key sectors, and roughly 200,000 displaced civilians remain in shelters, afraid to return, though a January 6 mortar incident already tested the truce.
 Whether this fragile ceasefire becomes a foundation for real peace or merely another temporary pause will define 2026 for millions living along the border.

 Thai forces report Cambodian mortar fire into Ubon Ratchathani province, violating the December 27 truce.
 Cambodia contacts Thailand claiming the strike was accidental, caused by an operational error.